-On Tuesday, December 10, 2013, a select group of faculty members gathered together for one of the university’s lesser-known academic ceremonies.
-Thirteen years ago, the University Library initiated a program in which newly tenured or promoted faculty select a book to be added to the Library collections.
-These selections are book-plated in their honor, and stand as a reminder now and into the future of the remarkable accomplishments of the faculty at this university.
+On Tuesday, December 16, a select group of faculty members gathered together for one of the university’s lesser-known academic ceremonies.
+Fourteen years ago, the University Library initiated a program in which newly tenured or promoted faculty select a book to be added to the Library collections.
+These selections are book-plated in their honor, and stand as a reminder now and into the future of the remarkable accomplishments of the faculty members at Illinois.

 Each selected book receives a bookplate with the faculty member's name, rank and year of selection.
 The plates also include a brief explanation of the volume’s significance in his or her life and work.
 The books will be placed back in the regular collections of the University Library where future readers will discover these plates in their own studies.

 There are no criteria for book selection – the choice is entirely a personal decision.
 And the reasons for the choices were as different as the books themselves.
 Below is a selection of the chosen books.

 By: Patrick Leigh Fermor

 This is a journey through an area of Europe with special significance to me.
 The author traveled near my Grandfather's village shortly after he emigrated, so I saw a glimpse of life at that time.
 The author's adventures also triggered memories of my European study abroad experience, which shaped who I am today.

 Nickel and Dimed: On (Not) Getting By in America

 By: Barbara Ehrenreich

 This book had a significant impact on my understanding of the struggles of the working class and helped me to appreciate the freedom that can come from obtaining a degree in higher education.
 I am forever indebted to my parents who encouraged me to never stop learning.